 Are flat feet in children normal?

+Children with flay feet present every day to your Sydney foot clinic.
 Many young children appear to have a flat foot, or collapsed arch when first standing.

 This is not often cause for concern and does not always require paediatric podiatry treatment.
 In many cases, with growth and development of muscles the arch will begin to form.
 This process is often finished in children as late as 9 years of age.